Home / Blog / Georgia HOA Reform 2026

 SB 406 — The Georgia Property Owners' Bill of Rights Act

 SB 406 is the centerpiece of Georgia's 2026 HOA reform effort.
-It passed the Georgia Senate without a single dissenting vote on March 4, 2026 — a remarkable display of bipartisan support.
-Here is what it would do if it passes the House and is signed into law:
+It passed the Georgia Senate without a single dissenting vote on March 4, 2026 and was signed into law by Governor Kemp on May 12, 2026 — a remarkable display of bipartisan support.
+Here is what it does:

 State HOA Oversight Board

-SB 406 would create an HOA oversight board under the Georgia Secretary of State's office.
-This is the foundational change — Georgia homeowners would finally have a government body to file complaints with, rather than relying entirely on civil courts.
+SB 406 creates an HOA oversight board under the Georgia Secretary of State's office.
+This is the foundational change — Georgia homeowners now have a government body to file complaints with, rather than relying entirely on civil courts.

 Higher Foreclosure Threshold: $2,000 → $4,000

-The bill would raise the minimum threshold for HOA foreclosure from $2,000 to $4,000 in unpaid dues.
-Critically, fines and fees would NOT count toward that $4,000 threshold — only actual unpaid assessments (dues) would qualify.
+The bill raises the minimum threshold for HOA foreclosure from $2,000 to $4,000 in unpaid dues.
+Critically, fines and fees do NOT count toward that $4,000 threshold — only actual unpaid assessments (dues) qualify.
 This directly addresses the pattern of HOAs converting small fines into large lien balances through fee compounding.

 Mandatory Annual HOA Registration ($100 Fee)

-Every Georgia HOA would be required to register with the state annually and pay a $100 registration fee.
-The revenue would fund the oversight staff and complaint investigation process.
+Every Georgia HOA is required to register with the state annually and pay a $100 registration fee.
+The revenue funds the oversight staff and complaint investigation process.

 Real Consequences for Non-Registration

-This is the provision with the most immediate practical impact: HOAs that fail to register would lose the ability to collect fines, issue liens, or initiate foreclosure proceedings.
-An unregistered HOA would have no enforcement teeth under the law.
+This is the provision with the most immediate practical impact: HOAs that fail to register lose the ability to collect fines, issue liens, or initiate foreclosure proceedings.
+An unregistered HOA has no enforcement teeth under the law.

 Fighting a Georgia HOA fine right now?

-The proposed reforms are not law yet — but your current rights under Georgia law are real and enforceable today.
+SB 406 is now law — and your current rights under the Georgia Property Owners' Association Act are also real and enforceable today.
 Find out if your HOA made a procedural error.

 Analyze My Georgia Violation — Free →